Spring 2026 Course Registration

 Academic Advising Appointments

-Due to the overwhelming number of academic advising appointment requests, we strongly encourage you to plan early and set an advising appointment as soon as possible to discuss your registration and other plans.
-As we approach the fall 2025 registration dates, we anticipate our available appointments reaching capacity.
+Due to the number of academic advising appointment requests, we strongly encourage you to plan early and set an advising appointment as soon as possible to discuss your registration and other plans.
+As we approach the spring 2026 registration dates, we anticipate our available appointments reaching capacity.

 COM curriculum guides are available on our Curriculum Guides and Minors page for your reference.
 Please be sure you are referencing the correct guides based on your entry method and date to Boston University.